LiyrAstroph/PyCALI/docs/intercali.rst

   intercalibrated light curve, **xxx** represents the name of the input data.

+* xxx_recon.txt

+  reconstructions to the intercalibrated light curves using the dampled random walk model.

+* factor.txt

+  The estimated values of intercalibration parameters, determined from the means and standard deviations of the posterior samples.
+  One may do more sophisticated statitics using the posterior samples.
+  (Note again that these values refer to the light curves normalized by their means, see above).

 * posterior_sample.txt

   posterior samples for intercalibration parameters.
-The columns are: sigmad and taud (damped random walk model parameters), scale factors, shift factors, systematic error factors, and error scale factors.
+The columns are: sigmad and taud (damped random walk model parameters), scale factors, and shift factors; then follow systematic error factors and error scale factors for each light curves (continuum, line1, line2, etc).
   (Note that the values of these parameters refer to the light curves normalized by their means, see above).

-* factor.txt

-  The estimated values of intercalibration parameters, determined from the means and standard deviations of the posterior samples.
-  One may do more sophiciated statitics using the posterior samples.
-  (Note again that these values refer to the light curves normalized by their means, see above).

-* xxx_recon.txt

-  reconstructions to the intercalibrated light curves using the dampled random walk model.

 Special Notes
 =============